 Replace the Regulator Valve

 The regulator controls the gas pressure from the gas line to the burners.
 The natural gas regulator is different from the propane gas range one, and you need to replace it.
 Use an adjustable wrench by turning the regulator anti-clockwise to remove the old one.
 Install the new one using the same wrench by turning it clockwise.
+See the list of all propane tank parts here.

 Reassemble the Stove